bruceho293/Lemon-Stand-/README.md

 ## Limitation
 There are a lot of room for improventments in the project.
 - In the Sale Entry Page, you can only submit one type of product for each sale.
+- The design for the database is still suboptimal.
+(Need a better design to handle sale and commission)